rordenlab/dcm2niix/README.md

  - Lossy JPEG is handled by the included [NanoJPEG](https://keyj.emphy.de/nanojpeg/).
 This support is modular: you can compile for [libjpeg-turbo](https://github.com/chris-allan/libjpeg-turbo) or disable it altogether.
  - JPEG-LS lossless support is optional, and can be provided by using [CharLS](https://github.com/team-charls/charls).
   - JPEG2000 lossy and lossless support is optional, and can be provided using [OpenJPEG](https://github.com/uclouvain/openjpeg) or [Jasper](https://www.ece.uvic.ca/~frodo/jasper/).
  - GZ compression (e.g. creating .nii.gz images) is optional, and can be provided using either the included [miniz](https://github.com/richgel999/miniz) or the popular zlib.
-Of particular note, the [Cloudflare zlib](https://github.com/cloudflare/zlib) exploits modern hardware for very rapid compression.
+Of particular note, the [Cloudflare zlib](https://github.com/cloudflare/zlib) exploits modern hardware (available since 2008) for very rapid compression.
 Alternatively, you can compile dcm2niix without a gzip compressor.
 Regardless of how you compile dcm2niix, it can use the external program [pigz](https://github.com/madler/pigz) for parallel compression.

 ## Versions